18F/govconnect/metrics.md

 ###Sample reports###

-Below are examples of different dashboards and reports that existing programs use to track the overall activity of participants and the success of their programs.
-These are provided to give program teams an idea of the type of information that can be gathered and how it can be displayed for stakeholders and senior executive support.
+Existing programs also use different dashboards and reports to track the overall activity of participants and the success of their programs.
+These tools may give program teams an idea of the type of information that can be gathered and how it can be displayed for stakeholders and senior executive support.